 The actors in the financial flow listed above are as follows:

-•Transfer fees sent to companies or individuals in high-risk areas with various medical explanations.
+- Transfer fees are sent to companies or individuals in high-risk areas with various medical explanations.
 (Medical, surgery, etc.)

-Physical and moral breakdown: As a result of pressure, abuse, and intimidation, victims suffer a moral breakdown, drugs, etc. habit of using substances like aids, etc. They are caught with various infectious diseases such as, causing them to spread, problems occur as a result of unwanted pregnancies, the psychological conditions of the victims deteriorate due to the constant psychological pressure exerted by human traffickers who want to keep the victims under control, and their tendency to commit crimes increases due to the negativities they experience.
+- Physical and moral breakdown: As a result of pressure, abuse, and intimidation, victims suffer a moral breakdown, drugs, etc., the habit of using substances like aids, etc. They are caught with various infectious diseases such as causing them to spread, problems occur as a result of unwanted pregnancies, the psychological conditions of the victims deteriorate due to the constant psychological pressure exerted by human traffickers who want to keep the victims under control, and their tendency to commit crimes increases due to the negativities they experience.

-Disruption of the family: As a result, the deterioration in the relations between families, the decrease of solidarity, the emergence of potential people as an easy-to-reach target for human traffickers may cause a collapse in the society, and the moral development of children is negatively affected by this social collapse.
+- Disruption of the family: As a result, the deterioration in the relations between families, the decrease of solidarity, and the emergence of potential people as easy-to-reach targets for human traffickers may cause a collapse in society, and the moral development of children is negatively affected by this social collapse.

 As a result, human trafficking is not a situation that can only be prevented by the efforts of a country or an institution.
 With this global problem that affects the whole world, however: